godsgood33/point-tracker/README.txt

 = 1.3.1 =
 * Set the challenge end date to be no earlier than the start date (can't end before you start)
 * Fixed bug in showing challenge list

+= 1.4 =
+* Fix bug in admin with start and end date formats
+* Add documentation for creating custom challenge and activity pages
+* Add Upgrade admin submenu (not linked right now)
+* Extended the size of the label for radio buttons and checkboxes and answer
+* Added a span below text fields to show character count

 == Upgrade Notice ==